grundsalg-aarhus/grundsalg_web/README.md

 Fetch db and files from platform.sh
     drush pull-prod

+or
+- scripts/site_sync.sh: Fetches files and db from platform.sh (This needs to be run within your vagrant in the document root (/vagrant/htdocs/web)

 ## Pushing to platform.sh
 To add your changes to platforms development site from origin/develop

     git push platform develop